truenas/documentation/content/TrueCommand/TCGettingStarted/Install/_index.md

 {{< tab "Docker (Linux)" >}}
 ## Installing the TrueCommand Container

-{{< hint warning >}}
+{{< hint info >}}
-Docker Desktop for Windows uses Hyper-V, which interferes with other virtualization applications.
-For example, Docker Desktop and VMware Workstation Player cannot simultaneously run.
+If you haven't already installed Docker on your machine, install the [Docker Engine](https://docs.docker.com/engine/install/debian/), then install [Docker Desktop](https://docs.docker.com/desktop/linux/).
 {{< /hint >}}

+To run TrueCommand in Docker Desktop for Windows, you must have:

+* 64-bit Debian or 64-bit Ubuntu 21.x (we recommend Debian)
+* Linux Kernel Support: 4.x+
+* 1 CPU with 2 GiB RAM
+* 1 Hard Disk with 10 - 50 GiB storage space
+* Customer networking settings and internet access

 Before fetching the TrueCommand docker image, create a local directory.
 Enter `mkdir directory`, replacing *directory* with the new name.